 - pinch of coarse salt

-Toast the walnuts and oats: Preheat the oven to 350 F. Place the oats and 1 cup walnuts in a single layer on a sheet pan.
+- Toast the walnuts and oats: Preheat the oven to 350 F. Place the oats on a small sheet pan and walnuts in a single layer on another small sheet pan.
 Bake at 8-10 minutes, turning once to prevent browning.
 Remove from the oven and let cool.

-In a small food processor or blender, pulse the remaining walnuts into a fine flour.
+- In a small food processor or blender, pulse ¼ cup walnuts into a fine flour.
 Take care not to let it turn to paste.
 Pour onto a small plate and set aside to use as garnish.

-Add the remaining toasted walnuts to the processor.
+- Add the remaining 1 cup toasted walnuts to the processor.
 Process until a walnut paste (walnut butter) forms.

 And PIN it for later!